 What if I currently have COBRA coverage?

-If you have COBRA continuation health coverage, you can keep it or decide to buy a Marketplace insurance plan.
+If you have COBRA continuation coverage you can keep it or, in some cases, buy a Marketplace health plan instead.

 COBRA and the Health Insurance Marketplace